A meme is any information that can be copied by others in some way.

 The current memes that are alive are sticky, and they resisted death many times.

-Hence, they will likely resist death in the present and future.
+Hence, they will likely resist death in the present and in the future.

 If they didn't do that, the memes we host would've died long ago.

 As many past memes we held died out.